Media access methods

 f_auto

-You can use the Allowed strict referral domains setting to set the referrer domains that are allowed to generate unsigned dynamic transformations, even when strict transformations are enabled.
-This setting can be found in your account console's Security settings.
+You can use the Allowed strict referral domains setting to set the referrer domains that you want to permit to generate unsigned transformations on the fly, even when you've got strict transformations enabled.
+Specify the domain(s) in the Security page of the Cloudinary Console Settings.
+Separate multiple domain entries with a newline.

 Private media assets